(Last updated on: 28/05/2022)

 Having the opportunity for rest and relaxation in turn helps to enhance wellbeing.

-Importance of tourism to stakeholders
+Why tourism is important to stakeholders

 Who are tourism industry stakeholders?

+There are many reasons why tourism is important to the people involved.
 There are many people who work either directly or indirectly with the tourism industry and who are therefore described as stakeholders.
 You can read more about tourism stakeholders and why they are important in this post- Stakeholders in tourism: Who are they and why do they matter?

 The benefits of tourism are largely related to said stakeholders in some way or another.
 Below are some examples of how stakeholders benefit from tourism, organised by economic, social, environmental and political gains; demonstrating the importance of tourism.